annaraymond/final/README.md

 ![](github2.png)
 __________________________________________________

-## Population Density of Morocco
+## Population in Morocco
-### Administrative 1 and 2 Subdivisions by Population Density
+### Administrative 1 and 2 Subdivisions by Population Predictors
 Below are the same political subdivisions of Morocco with the population density separated out by each administrative subdivision.
 The total population of Morocco is around 35 million with a great portion of that population distributed to the North Western coastline.
 Part of the reason this is true is because the coast, throughout Moroccan history, has played an important role economically in terms of trading as well as culutrally in terms of culutral diffusion through the causeways of Europe and the Mediterranean.

 ![](Morocco.png)